 Analysis of chopped PHT-S data obtained from standard stars have shown that the PHT-S spectral response function is not unique but depends on the brightness of the source due to chopped signal losses.
 It is found that the amount of signal loss in a given detector pixel strongly depends on the source brightness in that pixel.

-An accurate spectral response function for pixel is obtained by assuming an average spectral response function which is corrected per pixel for a source dependent signal loss:
+is corrected per pixel for a source dependent signal loss:

 with

-where the superscripts refer to a chopped observation, and to a point source, and
+where the superscripts refer to a chopped observation, and

 Detailed description: none